Motorcycle Accidents Attorneys

 Accidents on Harley Davidson Motorcycles

 At events like Bike Week, Harley Davidson motorcycles – and cruisers in general – are incredibly popular and you will see hundreds of them in the area.
-Because of the different riding style and posture on Harleys, different types of collisions and injuries can occur compared to sports bikes.
+Because of the different riding styles and postures on Harleys, different types of collisions and injuries can occur compared to sports bikes.
 The risk of death can be higher in certain situations.

 In addition, because of their popularity during Bike Week, there is also an increased chance of these kinds of bikes getting into accidents since so many of them share the road at once.